Martturi/CV_master/README.md

 ## Running tests

-There are some API-tests for the server.
+There are some API tests for the server.
 Make sure to have a database running when you run them.

 ```Shell
 ./init_db.sh